 What to Eat in Rome

 Food in Italy is good just about everywhere.
-But each region is known for something different, so why not try all your favorite Italian dishes (and some new ones!) right in the specific regions or cities that they were invented?
+But each region is known for something different, so why not try all your favorite Italian dishes (and some new ones!) right in the specific regions or cities where they were invented?
 So throughout this guide, I will be listing and explaining some must-try foods from each place you will be overnight-ing.
-To start, here are some traditional Roman foods to keep an eye for while in Rome!
+To start, here are some traditional Roman foods to keep an eye out for while in Rome!

 - Spaghetti alla Carbonara: This famous Roman dish actually arrived on the Italian scene relatively recently, in the mid-1900s.
 It is made by mixing whisked eggs and grated cheese into cooked spaghetti, then adding in cured pork, and topping with black pepper and, of course, some more cheese.